9.3 Recovery of overpayments

 - any overpayment under the Family Benefits Act (FBA) where the person has never been in receipt of Ontario Works or ODSP and did not have the right to appeal the overpayment decision

-- these overpayment are only collectible if the person returns to social assistance and receives notice of the right to appeal
+- these overpayments are only collectible if the person returns to social assistance and receives notice of the right to appeal.

 Returning recipients

-The delivery agent must advise the recipient in writing (and spouse, if applicable) that the outstanding overpayment is being recovered.
+The delivery agent or delivery partner must advise the recipient in writing (and spouse, if applicable) that the outstanding overpayment is being recovered.

-If a case with an outstanding overpayment is being granted assistance retroactively, recovery of the overpayment must be applied to the retroactive payment.
+If a case with an outstanding overpayment is being granted assistance retroactively, the retroactive payment (or arrears) must be applied to recovery of the overpayment, subject to the factors outlined in the section on Applying Arrears to an Overpayment, as may be applicable.

 Temporarily uncollectible overpayments